Skip to main content

 The Fast Data Low Code experience is basically composed by some steps with No Code approach, and some other steps with a Low Code approach.
 In order to understand the proper functioning of the system, it is important to go in deep with the Fast Data overview documentation.

-Creating a System of Records (No Code)
+Creating a System of Record (No Code)

-The Real Time Updater Low Code needs some configurations:
+The Real-Time Updater Low Code needs some configurations:

 Adding a Low Code Single View Creator (Low Code)